Securing Admin Access in Laravel Filament: A Real-World Migration Guide

 - Interfaces enforce consistency.
 Implementing

-FilamentUserdidn’t just fix the method call—it made our code more predictable. - Access control should be explicit.
-We used to rely on implicit roles.
-Now, we define access at the code level, making audits and future changes easier.
+FilamentUserdidn’t just fix the method call—it made my code more predictable. - Access control should be explicit.
+I used to rely on implicit roles.
+Now, I define access at the code level, making audits and future changes easier.

-We’ve since rolled this update to production, and our admin panel is secure again.
-More importantly, we’ve built a pattern we can reuse across future Laravel + Filament projects.
+I’ve since rolled this update to production, and my admin panel is secure again.
+More importantly, I’ve built a pattern I can reuse across future Laravel + Filament projects.

 If you’re using Filament, check your User model today.
 Make sure you’re using canAccessPanel(), you’re implementing FilamentUser, and your logic is intentional—not inherited.
 Because in admin security, the smallest method rename can be the difference between locked down and wide open.